ECPR

 Exchange offices, known as kantor in Polish, are common around the city center and often offer better rates than hotels.
 ATMs are widely available and accept most international debit and credit cards, usually providing favorable exchange rates.

-Card payments are generally accepted across Kraków, however, carrying a small amount of cash can still be useful for smaller purchases or local markets.
+Card payments are generally accepted across Kraków, however, carrying a small amount of cash can still be useful for smaller purchases.

 Where to eat